danielwang730/Stock-Backtester/Break High of Day Strategy Backtesting/README.md

   Multiple take profit levels defined as `R-multiples` (risk-reward ratios), e.g., 1R, 2R, 3R.

 - **Breakeven (BE):**
-  Created when pre-defined TP level is met; this acts as the new SL.
+  Created when a pre-defined TP level is met; this acts as the new SL.

 - **Exit Options:**
   - Partial exits at each R-level